-It limits their space and the total amount of running around and still remains comfortable for you to sit and relax with your chinchilla inside of.
+It limits their space and the total amount of running around and still remains comfortable for you to sit and relax with your chinchilla inside.

 It also keeps them safe from other hazards such as cords or any exposed wires.

-It’s nice to enhance your ability to build the bond with your chinchilla as well.
+It’s nice to enhance your ability to build a bond with your chinchilla as well.

-Closed quarters for playtimes in a way, forces your chinchilla to trust you faster if you play your cards right.
+Closed quarters for playtimes in a way, force your chinchilla to trust you faster if you play your cards right.